damilarekoiki/laravel-engr-test/README.md

 ## Extra Notes

-The BatchClaimsCommand is the command that is meant to run daily to create claim batches
+The BatchClaimsCommand is the command that is meant to run daily to create claim batches in a way to reduce processing cost.

+To reduce processing cost, the batching is done in this manner, in order of importance.

+1. Moneytary value - I did many calculations on paper to know that this is most important.
+There is a linear progression in persent cost as time goes by.
+2. Priority level - Combines urgency with some charges.
+3. Cost of specialty - Combines efficiency with cost.
+4. Insurer preferred batching date - The date submitted or encountered is not much important that the above constraints.

 Run `php artisan migrate` to create all the necessary tables in the database